Resources for Researchers

 Recognition of scholarly achievements

-Faculty are recognized for their scholarly achievements by submitting their citations, grant award notifications and appointments to Sharon Stinson for posting in the Center’s display case located on the 4th floor of Godchaux Hall.
+Faculty are recognized for their scholarly achievements by submitting their citations, grant award notifications and appointments to Gay Nell Krauss for posting in the Center’s display case located on the 4th floor of Godchaux Hall.

 An award is given annually to first-time published authors and authors of clinical publications most likely to influence care across America.
 These authors are also invited to a celebratory lunch with Dean Norman.
 These lunches are scheduled throughout the year.

-- If you have questions, please contact Sharon Stinson
+- If you have questions, please contact Gay Nell Krauss

 Data on faculty achievement is also collected every semester via the Faculty Achievement Record Survey (FARS):